DarrenPaulWright/hord/docs/Collection.md

 <br><a name="new_Collection_new"></a>

 #### new Collection()
-> An array of objects with optional model enforcement.
+> An array of objects with optional model enforcement.> > The collection class uses the [on-change](https://github.com/sindresorhus/on-change) library (uses the [`Proxy` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)) to detect changes and maintain model enforcement.

 | Type | Description |